-- The Geospatial canvas has an associated map projection and location (rectangular extent) within the projection's coordinate system. - A map image with a known location in the coordinate system can be displayed in the background layer of the view. - The background image (map) can be changed to another with the same projection without requiring any change to the spatial locations (geospatial view coordinates) of the objects. - Objects are georeferenced (given spatial coordinates) and displayed at that location. - A distinction is made between an object's display and actual spatial coordinates. - Object coordinates can be shared between models and external GIS applications. - Additional control over the schematic view is provided including sizing and labelling of the icons. - The coordinates of the mouse in the map projection are continuously presented in the status bar.
+- The Geospatial canvas has an associated map projection and location (rectangular extent) within the projection's coordinate system. - A map image with a known location in the coordinate system can be displayed in the background layer of the view. - Images can be georeferenced interactively or automatically via an accompanying world file. - The background image (map) can be changed to another with the same projection without requiring any change to the spatial locations (geospatial view coordinates) of the objects. - Objects are geo-referenced (given spatial coordinates) and displayed at that location. - A distinction is made between an object's display and actual spatial coordinates. - Object coordinates can be shared between models and external GIS applications. - Additional control over the schematic view is provided including sizing and labelling of the icons. - The coordinates of the mouse in the map projection are continuously presented in the status bar.